As well as being an advocate, the Holy Spirit will testify to Jesus and work in unbelievers to change their lives.

 The Spirit acts in perfect harmony with the Father and the Son.
 Here we have a beautiful example of the trinitarian nature of God - the three persons in one God.

 Some conclusions and reflections.
 All of this points towards the day of Pentecost when the Spirit will be poured out, as recorded vividly in Acts 2.
 You might want to read Acts 2 as a parallel passage.
 This passage also encourages us that, for unbelievers to come to Christ, there has to be an initial work of the Holy Spirit.
 We can't persuade people on our own, although we can play a key part in the process by preaching Christ, sharing our testimony, pointing people to Scripture, encouraging them to connect with the Church.
 The power of the Holy Spirit is the vital fundamental ingredient of the salvation of an individual.
 He is the one who convicts people about sin, righteousness and judgement according to verses 8 - 11 in this passage.
-That's a very important thing.
+That is a very important thing.

 This passage also gives us confidence that the Scriptures we have before us, written by the Apostles and their associates, are in a special way inspired by the Holy Spirit because the Holy Spirit was given to the Apostles in a unique way, to guide them into all truth, so that they could pass it on to us.
 A final thought is that the Holy Spirit is our advocate, our helper, our comforter - the one who mediates between us and God.
 I want you to take encouragement from this, that the same Holy Spirit promised to the disciples on this occasion is also promised to every single person who believes in Jesus.
-He'll be our leader and our guide, he'll lead us towards Jesus Christ and everything that Jesus did, and everything that Jesus said in his earthly life and in his sacrificial death and in his resurrection.
+He will be our leader and our guide; he will lead us towards Jesus Christ and everything that Jesus did, and everything that Jesus said in his earthly life and in his sacrificial death and in his resurrection.
 Thanks for joining us for this episode.